If you know that a storm, or particularly strong gales, are expected you should take the time to secure your garden.

 Replacing split and worn roofing felt is an important task you need to do if you want your garden equipment, tools and furniture to stay in tip top condition.
 If you've not got roofing felt on your shed it's easy to install, flexible, strong and durable.
 Felting your shed roof will go a long way to weatherproofing and protecting valuable tools in extreme weather conditions.

-We can help you get started with our video guide to felting a shed roof
+We can help you get started on your roofing project with our video guide to felting a shed roof

 Damage to shed doors is common in high winds.
 Keep them closed and securely locked.
 This will not only prevent the wind blowing them off the hinges, but it will deter burglars in winter months.